progklb/playground-flutter/README.md

 Notes taken throughout the jouney of creating this app.

+- `MaterialApp`s include an `AppBar`, title, background colour, certain fonts/icons etc.
+- Non-material apps do not include these out of the box, and require that they write these yourself.
+- There is also a `CupertinoApp`

+- To minimize the visual confusion that can result from heavily nested layout code, implement pieces of the UI in variables and functions.

 ### Create the starter Flutter app

 - This example creates a Material app.
 Material is a visual design language that is standard on mobile and the web.
 Flutter offers a rich set of Material widgets.
 It’s a good idea to have a `uses-material-design: true` entry in the flutter section of your `pubspec.yaml` file.
 This will allow you to use more features of Material, such as their set of predefined Icons.